capturethenarrative/capturethenarrative.github.io/rules.md

 LS.3.3. **Parody & role-play**.
 Satire and role-play are permitted if it’s clear to a reasonable person (e.g., “parody” or “role-play” indicated in bio or display name) and not used to deceive users into surrendering credentials, money, or sensitive information.

 LS.3.4. **Security**.
 Keep your credentials secure.
 If you suspect compromise, change your password and notify support immediately.

+LS.3.5. **Age requirement**.
+You must be at least 16 years old to use Legit Social.

 ## LS.4.
 Content Rules